Crisp Ideas for Organizing Snacks

 Not only does this prevent waste but it makes shopping easier.
 A glance at the new snack shelf will show if you need to replenish supplies.

-• Place opened packages in zippered plastic bags, which can be reused for the next snack, or into see-thru plastic containers.
+Place opened packages in zippered plastic bags, which can be reused for the next snack.
+The snack bags can be stored in see-thru plastic containers or baskets.

-• If you find your snacks have become stale, try crisping them in the oven.
-This especially works with crackers and tortilla chips but it doesn’t hurt to try it with other goodies.
+If you find your snacks have become stale, try crisping them in the oven.
+This especially works with crackers and tortilla chips but it does not hurt to try it with other goodies.
 Spread them on a cookie sheet and place in a preheated 300 degree oven.
-Bake 5 to 10 minutes, keeping a close watch so they don’t burn or over-brown.
+Bake 5 to 10 minutes, keeping a close watch so they do not burn or over-brown.
 Allow to cool completely and then store in an air-tight container.
 Wait to sample the item until it is completely cool.
 It is often difficult to tell if the item improved if you sample while it is hot.

-• Already tried to crisp the stale snack but it didn’t work?
+Already tried to crisp the stale snack but it did not work?
 Throw them back in the plastic bag and crush with a rolling pin.
 Add a few spices, like lemon pepper and garlic salt, then use it as a coating to bake chicken, fish or pork chops.